aspeakman/SolisControl/README2.md

 _energy_amp_hour_ energy (in kWh) stored/released for each hour and amp of current (default 0.05).
 The app converts the household energy requirement into a charging/discharging period based on this setting.
 By default it is based on a rough rule of thumb that 20A times
- 1 hour adds 1 kWh of charge – see https://www.youtube.com/watch?v=ps22E30OUEk You can adjust this depending on the age and state of your battery (see _calc_energy_amp_hour_ service below)
+ 1 hour adds 1 kWh of stored energy - see https://www.youtube.com/watch?v=ps22E30OUEk You can adjust this depending on the age and state of your battery (see _calc_energy_amp_hour_ service below)

 _api_url_ default is 'https://www.soliscloud.com:13333'